svandisproject/technical-whitepaper/TechnicalWhitepaper.md

 ## Svandis DataMining App
 Svandis will offer users a data-mining functionality upon the cross-platform DataMining Application.
 The DataMining App is an open-source crawling application that users can install on their computers to participate into data crowdsourcing.
 Crawling is systematically visiting a number of web pages in order to create and index data.
 The DataMining App is an automated software that crawl websites, grabbing copies of pages to index.
 Receiving tasks from the Svandis command server, the DataMining App will grab website pages and social media content (all with user permission) to enable the analysis of a vast quantity of historical and real-time data.
 Once the encrypted data is sent to the Svandis servers, it is processed using machine learning algorithms to allow correlation analysis of variables affecting a cryptoasset’s price.
-This automated process will increase the speed and accuracy of the Svandis Newsfeed and Catalyst Analysis features (to be described in subsequent articles).
+This automated process will increase the speed and accuracy of the Svandis Newsfeed and Catalyst Analysis tools (to be described in subsequent articles).
 Svandis will not collect personal data of any kind; Svandis adheres to the highest security standards with regard to personal information.

 The type of data a miner’s device will grab will depend on the strength of their internet connection and device’s computing power.
 For example, those with a faster internet connection and a computer of higher processing power may grab real-time data, which should be more readily available to users in the Svandis ecosystem (e.g., prices, volume, news, etc.); those with a slower internet connection and a device of lower processing power may grab historical data.